 Many homeowners know how to manage a sprinkler system, but they are inexperienced when it comes to knowing how to plan a sprinkler system installation.
-When you are planning it out, even when utilizing our free sprinkler design offer, it is a good idea to factor in a few things that can affect the overall performance.
+When you are planning it out, it is a good idea to factor in a few things that can affect the overall performance.
 Below is a list of eight sprinkler design elements that are both important and often overlooked.
 You should consider, or at least be aware of these considerations, to help make the most of your sprinkler designing efforts.

 Knowing the size of the pipe that is feeding your sprinkler system is crucial to the design of your sprinkler system.
 This one factor will determine a lot about how many sprinklers can run at one time and what size pipe to use for each zone.
 The easiest way to know the pipe size* is to look at the label.
 Most types of pipe include the size, type and sometimes even the pressure rating multiple times down the length of the pipe.
 After locating your water line, expose about 10-12” and wash it off with water.
 If there are no numbers or words visible, try one of the following.